jcvanelst/zep-hvf-babylab/README.md

  a single type.
 Or, in fact, they could be any sequence of 12 audio stimulus files the researcher may want to present in a habituation trial.

-- **Tokentuple** : a unique instance of a tokensequence, that is, a pair (2!) of sounds that defines a unique unit, currently only within a 'real' test (post habituation phase) trial.
+- **Tokenpair** : a special instance of a tokensequence, that is, a pair (2!) of sounds that defines a unique sub trial unit, currently only within a 'real' test (post habituation phase) trial.

 - **Trial**: in the HVF experiment, a trial's start and end is defined by